gwen-interpreter/gwen/README.md

 Why did we create Gwen?
 -----------------------

+> To drive automation with behavior instead of code.

 Most Gherkin tools and frameworks target BDD (Behavior Driven Development) and therefore adopt a very developer-centric or programmatic approach to verifying the behavior of code and driving its development.
 We wanted to build a BDA (Behavior Driven Automation) tool that could use Gherkin to automate acceptance testing and robotic processing instead